EmpPowiUDE/NovalandGuide/docs/source/IndividualSettingsForTheSession.rst

         dict()
     ]

-To define your own variables that can affect the study, you need to open the settings.py file and enter your values under SESSION_CONFIGS.
+To define your own variables, you need to enter your values under SESSION_CONFIGS.
 These values can then be changed when starting the app on Heroku under the Session Settings.

 .. code-block:: console